-832.04 Requirements.
-Locate, furnish, install, and maintain temporary sediment and erosion control best management practices (BMP) to represent and warrant compliance with the Clean Water Act (33 USC Section 1251 et seq.), the OWPCA, the 404 permit, the 401 WQC, the Isolated Wetland Permit, local government agency requirements, specifications, SCD, and other related rules and permits.
-Furnish a SWPPP to represent and warrant compliance with OEPA NPDES Construction Effluent Guidelines Permit (See Appendix E), related rules, specifications, SCD, and permits.
-The Department will furnish the Contractor a copy of the NOI and the OEPA approval letter at or before the Pre-Construction meeting.
+Locate, furnish, install, and maintain temporary sediment and erosion control Best Management Practices (BMP) to represent compliance with the Clean Water Act (33 USC Section 1251 et seq.), the OWPCA, the 404 permit, the 401 WQC, the Isolated Wetland Permit, local government agency requirements, specifications, SCD, and other related rules and permits.

-A Co-Permittee form is required when the project requires a SWPPP.
-Information about the Co-Permittee form can be found at WWW.epa.state.oh/dsw/storm/stormform.html.
+File a Co-Permittee form when the project requires a SWPPP.
+Information about the Co-Permittee form can be found at www.epa.state.oh.us/dsw/storm/stormform.html.
 For a copy of the Co-Permittee form see Appendix D. When a co-permittee form is required, furnish the Department with an executed copy of the form submitted to OEPA at or before the Pre-Construction meeting.

-Post Construction controls described in Appendix E are not temporary erosion control features.
+Post Construction controls described in Appendix E (section III.G.2.e) are not temporary erosion control features.
 Construction requirements and compensation for post construction controls are detailed in the project plans.
+Any illicit or illegal discharge of construction related materials, wastes, pollutants or debris is prohibited.

-832.05 Provisions.
-These provisions survive the completion and/or termination of the contract.
-The following provisions must be followed:
+The following provisions survive the completion and/or termination of the contract.